machineydv/XSSTerminal/README.md

 `go get -u -v github.com/machinexa2/XSSTerminal`

 ## Example Use:
 Using old python3 version, this is what xss development looks like.
-I was developing xss payload for CTF The argument was something like this:- `python3 XSSTerminalX.py --base-url http://ctfsite.com/?src= -p 'startingtext' -e 'Blocked'`
+I was developing xss payload for CTF.
+The argument was something like this:- `python3 XSSTerminalX.py --base-url http://ctfsite.com/?src= -p 'startingtext' -e 'Blocked'`
 ![medevelopingxss](https://cdn.discordapp.com/attachments/741721459520438396/751493373587750962/unknown.png)